Like the basic accounting equation, the expanded accounting equation shows the relationships among the accounting elements.

 Contributions and income increase capital.
 Withdrawals and expenses decrease it.

+Let's take a look at how it works.
 Assume the following transactions:

 The accounting equation, whether in its basic form or its expanded version, shows the relationship between the left side (assets) and the right side (liabilities plus capital).
 It also shows that resources held by the company are coupled with claims against them.